 - Women trying to become pregnant should consult with their healthcare provider before travelling to these areas, and follow steps to prevent mosquito bites during the trip.

-For more information see the CDC's Q&A regarding Zika virus and pregnancy here.
+For more information visit the CDC's Zika virus and pregnancy website here.

 Listen to an interview on CBC's The Current about Zika virus here.